 Disadvantages of a Transportation Management System

-There are some disadvantages of using a transportation management system.
+There are some disadvantages of using a TMS.
 Even though a cloud-based service can be helpful, they cannot guarantee that a cyberattack will never happen.

 Additionally, a TMS takes time to fully implement.
 It may require training for your current personnel.
 Change is always difficult, so the full benefits of a TMS may take time to show themselves.